pdidev/pdi/docs/Concepts.md

 Notifications are emitted when:
 * a reference becomes available in the store,
 * a reference ceases to be available in the store,
-* someone accesses a reference that is not int the store,
+* someone accesses a reference that is not in the store,
 * a \ref PDI_event "named event" is emitted.

 To ensure minimal overhead, the %PDI event subsystem is synchronous by default (like